Zwei Studierende mit Büchern

 Structure of the study programme

-The programme is divided into:
+The degree programme is divided into

-• disciplinary entry modules,
+• disciplinary introductory modules,

 • disciplinary core modules,

-• interdisciplinary topic modules,
+• interdisciplinary thematic modules,

-• the final module with research colloquium and Master's thesis.
+• the final module with research colloquium and master's thesis.

 The six core modules of the three core areas: